Uber pledges free rides worth Rs 50 lakh for vaccinating India's elderly

-New Delhi, March 18 (IANS) With the aim to support the vaccination of senior citizens, ride-hailing major Uber on Thursday partnered with the volunteer based organisation Robin Hood Army (RHA) to provide free rides worth Rs 50 lakh to its 'Senior Patrol programme'.
+New Delhi: With the aim to support the vaccination of senior citizens, ride-hailing major Uber on Thursday partnered with the volunteer based organisation Robin Hood Army (RHA) to provide free rides worth Rs 50 lakh to its 'Senior Patrol programme'.

 As RHA's mobility partner, Uber will provide free rides to the vulnerable elderly to and from vaccine centres to receive their doses across 53 Indian cities, where both Uber and RHA operate.